 Professor Bengelsdorf has written extensively on issues related to Cuban politics and women in Cuba.
 In addition, she has conducted field research in Algeria and Peru and taught in Kenya, Honduras, and Cuba.
 She is interested in social change in the Third World, in American foreign policy, and in postmodern and postcolonial theory.

-Professor Bengelsdorf will be on sabbatical leave for the spring 2013 semester.
+Professor Bengelsdorf will be on sabbatical leave for the fall 2013 semester.

 School of Critical Social Inquiry

 CSI-0274: Cuba: The Revolution and Its Discontents (Fall 2013)